Aelof3/tools/README.md

-# tools
+# Tools
-tools for testing
+Shortcuts to use existing tools with preset options, usually maximized for ctf purposes
 <br>
 <br>
 chrome -> use: chrome | customized chrome launcher<br>